alex-pt01/Network-and-Computer-Security/README.md

 ```

 Then you need to copy the contents of the file [vm1.yml](VMs%20config/vm1.yml)
- present in the directory to /etc/netplan/01-network-manager-all.yaml on VM1.
+ and paste into /etc/netplan/01-network-manager-all.yaml on VM1.

 **VM2: ROUTER/FIREWALL**
 ```